LeeSanTee/FCJ-2025/workshop-2/README.md

-# Setting Up AWS Transit Gateway
+# [Workshop 2] Setting Up AWS Transit Gateway + AWS EKS

 ## Introduction

-Welcome to the guide on setting up AWS Transit Gateway, your key to streamlining VPC connectivity in the cloud.
-This README provides a concise overview of the steps detailed in [Centralizing Cloud Networks: A Practical Guide to Deploying AWS Transit Gateway](https://medium.com/@kevinkiruri/centralizing-cloud-networks-a-practical-guide-to-deploying-aws-transit-gateway-d97e7f64a03b), authored by [Kevin Kiruri](https://www.linkedin.com/in/kevin-kiruri/).
+Welcome to the guide on setting up AWS Transit Gateway and AWS EKS, your key to understand popular enterpise architecture.
+This README provides a concise overview of the steps detailed in [A Practical Guide to Deploying AWS Transit Gateway and EKS](https://google.com), authored by [Lee Wook ANh](https://www.linkedin.com/in/leewookanh/).

 ## Prerequisites

-Before diving into the setup of AWS Transit Gateway, ensure you have the following prerequisites in place:
+Before diving into the setup of AWS Transit Gateway and AWS EKS, ensure you have the following prerequisites in place:

 1. **AWS Account:** You'll need an AWS account.
 If you don't have one, sign up for a Free-Tier Account.

 2. **Project Files:** Access project files in the author's GitHub portfolio.

-3. **CloudFormation Templates:** Install the provided [CloudFormation templates](.) to create IAM roles, EC2 instances, Flow Logs, and S3 Buckets, as well as the VPCs.
+3. **CloudFormation Templates:** Install the provided [CloudFormation templates](./pre-requisites.yaml) to create IAM roles, EC2 instances, Flow Logs, and S3 Buckets, as well as the VPCs.

 ## Getting Started